keyeh/FrogPilot/README.md

 # RexPilot 🦖

 RexPilot is my personal fork of the OpenPilot driver assistance system with enhancements to reduce distractions and noise.
-Based on FrogPilot, it enables a quiet, screen-off driving experience, allowing drivers to use the instrument cluster instead, thanks to improved integration with Toyota and Lexus vehicles.
+Based on FrogPilot, it enables a quiet, screen-off driving experience, allowing drivers to use the instrument cluster instead.

 **Enhancements:**